NavyaG-lab/Tech-writer/how-tos/itaipu/flow_of_control.md

       transformations
    Subsequently, the runner creates transaction information and finally an `ETLExecutor`, injected with the transaction information and all the created services to the executor.
-It then lets the executor run and raises if the results are not all successes.
+It then lets the executor run and raises an exception if any of the results is a failure (`success`, `aborted` or `upstreamAborted` are fine).

 ## common-etl